build-on-aws/content/posts/real-time-analytics-with-flink-sql/index.md

 ---
-title: "Empowering SQL developers with real time data analytics and Apache Flink"
+title: "Empowering SQL Developers with Real-Time Data Analytics and Apache Flink"
 description: "Learn how to use Kinesis Data Analytics to analyze streaming data with Flink SQL and deploy a streaming application"
 tags:
   - streaming